appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 - Appwrite Databases

-I used Appwrite Databases to...
+I used Appwrite Databases to manage data.

 - Appwrite Storage

-I used Appwrite Storage to...
+I used Appwrite Storage to store data

 .
 .